c1swtb/COIT11223-eportfolio/eportfolio-1-artificial-intelligence.md

 ### Summary

 The International Committee of the Red Cross argues that autonomous weapons are advancing at an unprecedented rate, while international meetings and regulation are struggling to keep pace.
-It urges states to act quickly by prohibiting unpredictable autonomous weapons and those designed to use force against people, while imposing binding restrictions on the development and use of other autonomous weapons.
+It urges states to act quickly by prohibiting unpredictable autonomous weapons and those designed to use force against people, while imposing binding restrictions on the development and use of other autonomous weapons (International Committee of the Red Cross 2024).

 ### Justification and reflection

 I chose this article because the immediate human impact of autonomous weapons is too significant to ignore.
-Unlike manty concerns involving AI, a failure involving an autonomous weapon could directly and immediately cost human lives.
+Unlike many concerns involving AI, a failure involving an autonomous weapon could directly and immediately cost human lives.
+I believe companies should clearly disclose known failure rates and limitations.
+Responsibility then shifts to the government or military that choose to deploy the system.
+This reinforced my view that AI can be developed and adopted, but only with clear oversight and accountability.

 ## Artefact 3: Scholarly Article